-3. Duty to employer: Complaining to upper management about improprieties of lower management may be the duty of the employee pursuant to the company policy or handbook.
-One may he placed in the awkward situation of complaining to the supervisor’s boss about the supervisor.
-Loyalty of the employee should be to the company that determines the master policy and issues the payroll check.
+3. Duty to the employer: Complaining to upper management about improprieties of lower management may be the duty of the employee pursuant to the company policy or handbook.
+One may be placed in the awkward situation of complaining to the supervisor’s boss about the supervisor.
+The loyalty of the employee should be to the company that determines the master policy and issues the payroll check.

-7. Financial gain: Not only are appropriate whistle blower activists protected in their employment, they also can earn, as “finder’s fees,” 15 to 30 percent of any recovery for fraud against the government that they uncover.
-In one case, a whistle blower was awarded $7.5 million in a lawsuit alleging his former employer padded Pentagon contracts.
+7. Financial gain: Not only are appropriate whistleblower activists protected in their employment, but they also can earn, as “finder’s fees,” 15 to 30 percent of any recovery for fraud against the government that they uncover.
+In one case, a whistleblower was awarded $7.5 million in a lawsuit alleging his former employer padded Pentagon contracts.